DarSwin: Distortion Aware Radial Swin Transformer: Classification experiments

 We ablate some important design elements (\cref{tab:ablation}) and training strategies (\cref{tab:ablation_train}).
 All ablations are performed using \thename-A trained on the ``low'' distortion ($\xi \in [0.2, 0.35]$) and tested on all the distortion levels.

-\paragraph*{Positional encoding (PE)} We compare our angular relative positional encoding (\cref{sec:positional-encoding}) with two versions of the Fourier-based polar positional encoding from \cite{ning2020polar} in the first part of \cref{tab:ablation}.
+\paragraph{Positional encoding (PE)} We compare our angular relative position encoding (\cref{sec:positional-encoding}) with two versions of the Fourier-based polar positional encoding from \cite{ning2020polar} in the first part of \cref{tab:ablation}.
 First, polar PE encodes patches using their relative distortion-aware radial lengths $r$ and azimuth values $\varphi$.
 Second, angular PE encodes patches using the relative value of incident angle $\theta$ and azimuth $\varphi$.
 While angular PE yields better performance, we observe that our angular relative PE improves the performance even further.

-\paragraph*{Number of sampling points along radius $N_{sr}$} From $N_s$ sampling points in \thename and $N_{sr}$ defining number of sampling points along radius.
-We observe in \cref{tab:ablation} that, with $N_{sr}=10$ sampling points along the radius outperforms the models with $N_{sr} = 5$ and $N_{sr} = 2$ sampling points along the radius by just over (1-6)\%.
+\paragraph{Number of sampling points along radius $S_r$} We observe in \cref{tab:ablation} that \thename with $S_r=10$ sampling points along the radius outperforms the models with $S_r = 5$ and $S_r = 2$ sampling points along the radius by just over (1-6)\%.

-\paragraph*{Window formations and merging} Ablations of different window formation and merging strategies : along azimuth (DarSwin-A) or along radius+azimuth (DarSwin-RA) respectively are reported in \cref{tab:ablation}.
+\paragraph{Window formations and merging} Ablations of different window formation and merging strategies : along azimuth (DarSwin-A) or along radius+azimuth (DarSwin-RA) respectively are reported in \cref{tab:ablation}.
 We observe that merging along the azimuth outperforms the merging along randius+azimuth by approximately (1-4)\% on each distortion level.

-\paragraph*{Jittering} When patches are sampled for the linear embedding layer (c.f. \cref{sec:linear-embedding}), an augmentation strategy is used to jitter the sample points in the patch.
+\paragraph{Jittering.} As discussed in \cref{sec:linear-embedding}, when patches are sampled for the linear embedding layer, an augmentation strategy is used to jitter the sample points in the patch.
 According to \cref{tab:ablation_train}, this jittering augmentation improves the performance by (1--2)\%.

-\paragraph*{Distortion aware (DA) sampling.} We observe in \cref{tab:ablation_train} that distortion aware sampling improves performance by almost (2--6)\% compared to uniform sampling in a patch.
+\paragraph{Distortion aware (DA) sampling.} We observe in \cref{tab:ablation_train} that distortion aware sampling improves performance by almost (2--6)\% compared to uniform sampling in a patch.